BatchClayderman/Cryptography-Schemes/README.md

 - The ``int`` object instead of any series datum type storing $\lambda$ ``bool`` value(s) is designed to store the bit array and accomplish the $\oplus$ operation to accelerate the $\oplus$ operation and reduce memory consumption.
 - The bit arrays will be aligned to the right by being filled with 0's (``b"\0"`` or ``0b0``) on the left when they are of different lengths.
 As ``int`` objects are used for storing bit arrays and performing the $\oplus$ operation for binary strings, this will be done automatically during the ``int ^ int``.
 - The message inputted to the ``Enc`` function can be an ``int`` or a ``bytes`` object, where the overflowed values will be cast by performing the ``&`` operation on the message and the operand indicating the maximum value of the limited count of bits.
-- The ``str`` object is not accepted as a possible form of the message inputted to the ``Enc`` function since the encoding and decoding are not the things should be considered in these scripts.
+- The ``str`` object is not accepted as a possible form of the message inputted to the ``Enc`` function since the encoding and decoding are not the things that should be considered in these scripts.
 - The statement ``int.from_bytes(x, byteorder = "big")`` will be used to convert the ``bytes`` object into the ``int`` object if a ``bytes`` object is passed as the message for encryption.
 - The output of the ``Dec`` function is an ``int`` object.